Travel to Sudan

 Hitchhiking is very popular with locals and it works wonderfully.
 It is very simple to cover long distances in a short time.
 On the one hand because the cities are very far from each other and on the other hand because along the Nile, there is only one road on each side.

 This is something that greatly simplifies hitchhiking in Sudan.
 No worries about taking your head with the map, we walk along the river and we stop when we want.

 ● Since 2013, the main road along the Nile River in Sudan has been completely renovated.
 Before this date, the journey took more than 2 days to make Wadi Halfa – Khartoum (1000 km), it was full sandy, like crossing a desert without any road, just imagine.

 The hitchhiking is very nice.
 We live the journey, we live the landscape and we meet people.
 It’s a great way to be as close as possible to the locals and culture.
 The journey is longer but it seems to pass faster, it gives us time to exchange for a long time and learn a lot of things.
 We are not only behind a glass watching the landscape go by until the next stop.

 An easy 7/10 for hitchhiking in Sudan.
 I would have put 10, but the missing points are for the waiting time and the heat.
 Cars stop very easily but there is still need to be traffic.
 In Sudan, you will often be transported in the back of pick-up trucks, in trucks or sometimes even in cattle barns.

-All these nights contributed a lot to my vision and memory of Sudan.I slept 5 times at the inhabitant, natural encounters but I also asked once to locals in a tiny village completely lost where there was nothing.
-After a week of tent, let’s say a bed is tempting.
+All these nights and time spent with Sudanese People contributed a lot to my vision and memory of Sudan.I slept 5 times at the inhabitant, natural encounters but I also asked once to locals in a tiny village completely lost where there was nothing.
+After a week staying in tent, let’s say a bed is tempting.